Review: Untamed – food cats will go wild for!

 Maisie’s Thoughts

 The leaflet that accompanied the food recommended putting a little Untamed at the side of your cat’s usual food for a couple of days.
 This is to entice them to try some.
 Maisie, however, didn’t need any convincing.
 She immediately ignored her usual food to tuck straight into the Untamed.
-The look on her face says it all!
+Looking at the difference between her supermarket brand food on the left and Untamed on the right, can you really blame her?!

 After a few days of having a little at the side, then some mixed in with her usual food, Maisie was ready to have just pure Untamed for her breakfast.
-She didn’t fuss over it at all.
-She quickly cleared the bowl.
-No to-ing and fro-ing like usual, she just stayed there and ate until every last bit was gone.
+She didn’t fuss over it at all, quickly clearing the bowl.
+She usually goes to and fro several times and doesn’t finish her food.
+However, with Untamed, she stayed there and ate until every last bit was gone.
+This has continued, with her bowl being left clean almost every time!

 Cat eating Untamed tuna cat food